willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

     Adolescent suicide has long become a serious societal problem in South Korea.
 </div>

-Various attempts have gone underway to lower this devastating adolescent suicidal rate that does not even seem to budge.
-For instance, signposts with supportive messages were attached to particular "suicide bridges" on the Han River*.
+Various attempts have gone underway in South Korea to lower this devastating suicidal rate, which does not even seem to budge.
+For instance, in the capital Seoul, signposts with supportive messages were attached to particular "suicide bridges" on the Han River*, and phone booths were installed to connect attempters with suicide helpline service.
+Another preventive strategy came in the form of educational programs such as the "Watch-Listen-Talk Strategy" and the "Lifesaving Gatekeeper Program," where teenagers and young adults are regularly coached to sense and provide assistance to high-risk peers around them.
+While these efforts are agreed upon to have valid social impacts in themselves, they are not sufficient in reversing the steep incline of adolescent suicide that continues on.
+To overthrow this tendency, it is necessary to devise a more direct and precise intervention strategy, considering the characteristics of adolescents that "fall through the security net."

 *Note: The Han River flows through the center of the Seoul metropolitan area with over 25 bridges across the half-mile-wide waters.
-Although the riverbed is well-known for its refreshing scenery and is a perfect picnic spot for many Seoulites, a few bridges across the river are unfortunately recognized as popular "suicide locations" to some.
+Although the riverbank is well-known for its refreshing scenery and is a perfect picnic spot for many Seoulites, a few bridges across the river are unfortunately recognized as popular "suicide locations" to some.

-감소할 기미를 보이지 않는 청소년 자살사망률을 줄이기 위해 그간 여러 방면의 해결책이 제시되고 실행된 바 있다. 대표적으로 서울에서 ‘자살 명소’로 유명한 한강 다리에 힘이 되는 문구를 붙이거나, 전문 상담사와 통화할 수 있는 시설을 마련한 정책이 있다. 또 정신건강 전문가의 주도로 개발된 ‘보고 듣고 말하기’, ‘생명사랑지킴이 게이트키퍼 교육’ 같은 자살 예방 프로그램은 청소년 또래 집단을 대상으로 주변에 자살 위험이 있는 사람에게 적절한 도움을 줄 수 있도록 교육하고 있기도 하다. 그러나 이런 방안들이 각기 유효하더라도, 그 효과가 청소년 자살사망률의 가파른 증가세를 이겨내기는 쉽지 않아 보인다. 현재의 자살사망률 경향을 반전하고자 한다면, 예방 정책의 보호망을 빠져나가는 청소년의 특성을 고려하여 더 직접적이고 밀접한 개입 방안을 고안할 필요가 있다.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">